conip/terraform-aviatrix-network-domain-module/README.md

 }
 ```
 policy between domain1 and domain9 or 7 will not be created as 7,9 don't have 1 listed
-<br>domain7 and domain9 will just be created
+<br>All 9 domains will be created with 7 and 9 not allowed to talk to any other.

 ## Example 2 - strict_mode = false
 Here policy will be built if there is just one pair defined.